-Portfolio Manager
+Portfolio Managers

-Susan K. Regan, Senior Vice President of IICO, has managed the Portfolio since August 2014.
+Mark G. Beischel, Senior Vice President of IICO, and Susan K. Regan, Senior Vice President of IICO, have managed the Portfolio since April 2018.

 Purchase and Sale of Portfolio Shares

 Shares of the Portfolio are currently sold only to separate accounts of Participating Insurance Companies (PICs) to fund benefits payable under the Policies.